FlipsideCrypto/solana-models/models/descriptions/tx_id.md

 - Used for joining, referencing, and tracking transaction-level activity.
 - Primary key for transaction-level analytics and lookups.

-**Relationships:**
-- Used to join with any other information related to this transaction.
 {% enddocs %}